klahrich/markdown-cv/index.md

 ## Currently
-Head of AI at Flinks: Building data & AI powered tools for Open Banking
+*Head of AI at Flinks:* Building data & AI powered tools for Open Banking

-University instructor:
+*University instructor:*
   - Business Analytics at Concordia university
   - Big Data Visualization at Concordia university
   - Data at Scale at McGill university

-Mentor at Springboard, Data Analytics track
+*Mentor at Springboard*, Data Analytics track

 ## Specialized in